dguzenko/newdocs/docs/zoocart.md

 * Can user renew subscriptions before it is expired? - Technically it is possible, but really - ZOOcart subs interface doesn't allow user to renew subscription before expiration date, as "Renew" button appears only after subs is expired.

-* Can userd be triggered to renew thier subscription by e-mail? - No, but technically - if to place a direct renewal link to email - it is possible.
+* Can user be triggered to renew thier subscription by e-mail? - No, but technically - if to place a direct renewal link to email - it is possible.

 * Can user cancel subscriptions? - No. Only admin can do that.
 User just can ask admin to interrupt the subscription.